-Fill the pot again and bring it to a boil and all the crystals will disappear.
+Fill the pot again and bring it to a boil and all the crystals will disappear that were stuck on the side of the pot.
 A bonus with using a glass jar is it forms crystals too!
-I thought it looked cool so I added some LED candles and set it out for display.
+I thought it looked cool so I added some LED candles and set it out for decoration.

 These icicles turned out great and are probably my favorite Christmas decoration!
-Nothing beats a good knock-off that costs a fraction of the original price.
+Nothing beats a good knock-off that costs a fraction of the store price.

 Want more holiday DIY ideas?
 Check out my favorites here.